Jones Act Claims Attorneys in Paducah

+The Merchant Marine Act of 1920, more commonly known as the Jones Act, is a federal law that addresses maritime commercial activity in the United States.
 While the Jones Act covers many aspects of maritime commercial activity, one of its roles is to protect people who work on the water.
-It offers recourse for mates, deckhands, leadmen, captains, pilots, masters, engineers, cooks and others who have been injured working on a towboat, tugboat, barge, work flat, or ship.
+These workers have traditionally been called seamen.
+It offers recourse for mates, deckhands, leadmen, captains, pilots, masters, engineers, cooks, and others who have been injured working on a towboat, tugboat, barge, work flat, or ship.

 Many people consider the Jones Act a type of workers’ compensation.
 It does offer benefits to injured workers.
 However, the mechanisms it uses to provide those benefits and the types of benefits provided are dramatically different than those under workers’ compensation law.
 Injured river workers have unique rights that may not apply to other lines of work.